 With regard to when this sign will come to pass, we think it is important to note that various Christian organizations — most notably, The Jesus Film ministry — have been making considerable progress in spreading the gospel message to cultures that previously had not heard this message.
 And, there seems to be adequate reason to believe that in less than ten years, the gospel message will have been spread to virtually every culture in the world.

 Now, let’s consider the second sure sign that Jesus Christ will be returning to the earth relatively soon after the sign occurs.
-In Matthew 24:15, Jesus declares, “Therefore when you see the ‘abomination of desolation,’ spoken of by Daniel the prophet, standing in the holy place (whoever reads, let him understand). . . .”
+In response to a question asked by His disciples regarding what will be the sign of His return to Earth, Jesus declares in Matthew 24:15, “Therefore when you see the ‘abomination of desolation,’ spoken of by Daniel the prophet, standing in the holy place (whoever reads, let him understand). . . .”

 The reference in this scripture passage to the “abomination of desolation” mentioned in the Book of Daniel alludes to a previous pagan invader’s desecration of the Jewish temple in Jerusalem, which was subsequently destroyed by the Romans during the first century A.D.
 Since the temple has not been rebuilt, it is obvious that it will need to be reconstructed before it is possible to fulfill Jesus’ prophesy that, before He returns, the new temple will likewise be desecrated.
 [Note: Most Bible scholars believe that the man referred to elsewhere in the Bible as the Antichrist will be the one who will commit this abomination.
 For more information about the Antichrist, click on “What Do We Know about the Antichrist?”]